banda-larga/reedy/README.md

 ## 🙏 Acknowledgements

-This package is heavily inspired by [Trafilatura](https://github.com/adbar/trafilatura).
+This package is heavily based on [Trafilatura](https://github.com/adbar/trafilatura).
 We extend our gratitude to its authors and contributors.